-Studies have shown that people will be more “successful” when seeking out information and perspectives supporting their already held beliefs2.
+Studies have also shown that people will be more “successful” when seeking out information and perspectives supporting their already held beliefs.

 Media logic isn’t a single theory, but rather a concept with several science-backed theories on how the contents of the media are affected by external and internal factors.

-Studies have shown that we are susceptible to information presented in fragments that seem to support one specific position, while at the same time leaving out contradictory evidence4.
+Studies have shown that we are susceptible to information presented in fragments that seem to support one specific position, while at the same time leaving out contradictory evidence.